deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 You can see how this is working now, and why we do it in this order.
 Since I already did an example of the subtraction method above, I am not going to redo it four more times.
 Here are some things to take note of though:
 1. When you have a value of `00` you need to do the sub method for, your three hex values to be added together are `55 55 56`.
 This is because this is equal to 256, and because of [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
-2. When you have a `00` value and you get an answer equal to 256 (which is 0), you have to carry a `1` down to the next line.
+2. When you have a `00` value and you get an answer equal to a multiple of 256 (which is 0), you have to carry a `1` down to the next line.
 So, if you had these to values:

 ```console
 00